Gaithersburg-HELP/gaithersburg_city_grant_address_report/README.md

     * Progress is tracked in the status bar in the bottom left.
 Program is finished when the status bar says "Ready" or when the mouse icon is no longer the spinning busy icon
     * If you need to stop execution, hit Esc.
 If you stop execution, you will need to start over from step 4.
 6) Addresses matching existing addresses in the "Addresses", "Needs Autocorrect" or "Discards" sheets will be merged.
 Successfully validated addresses can be seen in the "Addresses" sheet and will be marked with an "In City" code of "Yes".
 All other addresses will be moved to the "Needs Autocorrect" sheet.
-7) I recommend at least automatically validating addresses first, but you can generate a final report and county totals now (see [here](#generating-totals-and-final-report)), or continue with editing addresses by hand.
+7) I recommend at least automatically validating addresses first, but you can generate a final report and county totals now (see [here](#generating-totals-and-final-report)).
+Before editing addresses by hand, automatically validate addresses first.
 ## Automatically validating addresses
 1) Google Address Validation requires a [Google Address Validation key](https://developers.google.com/maps/documentation/address-validation/get-api-key).
 This file expects a file named "apikeys.csv" formatted as "address_key,apikey", placed in the same directory as the XLSM.
 	* If your directory is a OneDrive directory, Right Click both files and set to Always Keep On This Device
 2) This XLSM file attempts to keep usage of the API within the free tier and limits you to 8,000 requests per month.
 To increase this limit, email me.
-3) On the "Needs Autocorrect" sheet, click "Attempt validation" This will attempt to autocorrect and validate all addresses against Google Address Validation and then against the Gaithersburg database.
+3) On the "Needs Autocorrect" sheet, click "Attempt validation" This will attempt to autocorrect and validate all addresses against Google Address Validation if the In City Code is "Not yet autocorrected".
 Addresses returned from this validation will be placed in the "Validated Address", "Validated Unit Type and No.", and "Validated Zip Code" fields.
+All addresses are then verified on the "Validated" address fields against the Gaithersburg database.
     * The same restrictions apply as before while validating addresses (you cannot use excel, progress will be shown in the lower left corner, etc.)
 4) After validation, addresses will show up in either the "Addresses" sheet, the "Needs Autocorrect" sheet, or the "Discards" sheet.
 Any addresses automatically autocorrected by the XLSM file will additionally show up in the "Autocorrected" sheet.
     * Addresses that were autocorrected and in Gaithersburg will be marked with an "In City" code of "Yes" and be placed in the "Addresses" sheet.